RomarioAugustoEstradaFlorez/react-app/README.md

 This works with GraphQl, React and React Apollo to make a good connection with the syntax of react and GraphQl.

+Also you can install this PWA in your phone.

 Special thanks go to:
 - [Romario Estrada](http://www.romaef.com) for his nice develop and Platzi for them nice course of React.